cqtan/imi-unicorns/Helpers/download_and_filter_sbb_images/readme.md

 * Then install the packages listed in the 'package-list.txt' with:
     * `conda install --file package-list.txt`

+Note: This part of the project was primarily developed on a Windows 10 computer since the GPU (GTX 980ti) was used for it's higher computational speed.
+Support for specific versions of dependencies may, therefore, differ depending on the OS.

 ---
-## tl;dr:
+## Downloading the SBB images:

-Run the following to first download SSB images:
+One of the first steps of this project was to download the SBB images.
+Run the following download SSB images:
 * `python sbbget.py`

-Once all images from the **OCR-PPN-Liste.txt** have been downloaded to **sbb/saved_images**, run:
-* `python classify-all.py`

-Output files **output1** and **output2** will be created but only the latter is of concern.
-Meaningful content should then be in **output2/content**.
-Double check other directories for outliers though!

-If any of the scripts are interrupted, simply rerun the interrupted script.
+This should download the images to the **sbb/saved_images** directory.
+Since this is an enormous amount of data (ca.  Terabyte) be prepared to let the code run for a while.
+If the script is interrupted, simply rerun the interrupted script.
 It should pick up where it left off or when in doubt, check the last section about **Output and Logging**.

 ---
-## Preparing data:
-The following sections explain in more detail the workflow of the scripts.
+## Creating the model for filtering:

+After downloading the SBB images, filtering out the images that were considered as unimportant was the second step.
+For this, certain images were **manually hand-picked** from the SBB images and grouped together according to their category.
+At the time of this project there was an imbalance in the number of images of certain categories in which case the filtering process would be biased.
+Furthermore, it was also assumed that certain categories were hard for the model to properly distinguish from other categories.
+Therefore, 2 separate datasets were created for training:

+dataset1:

+* **blanks** (Blank pages)
+* **color_palette** (An image of a color palette)
+* **content** (The images that we want)

+dataset2:
+* **bar_code** (Stabi bar codes)
+* **covers** (Simple book covers, complex ones are left out)
+* **logo** (The Stabi logo)
+* **red_stamp** (Red Stabi stamp mark)
+* **content** (The images that we want)

+With this, 2 different models with their associated class labels (pickle file created by the LabelBinarizer) were created by running the `train_filter.py` script twice.

+* `python train_filter.py -d train_images1 -m filter1.model -l label1.pickle -p plot1.png`
+* `python train_filter.py -d train_images2 -m filter2.model -l label2.pickle -p plot2.png`
+* The following are short explanations to the individual parameters:
+    * -d: path to input dataset for training (i.e., directory of images)
+    * -m: path to output model
+    * -l: path to output label binarizer
+    * -p: path to output accuracy/loss plot.png

+The model will then be used for the classification tasks in the next section while the pickle file provides the labels (category name / class) of the classified images.
+A plot.png file is also created for simple evaluation purposes.

+---
+## Filter the SBB images:

-The script has been configured to locate the images by path, here being the **ssb** directory.
-Simply place all subdirectories within this directory.
+This **classify-all.py** script has been configured to perform 2 filtering processes since 2 models were made during the training phase.
+The downloaded SBB images are required here and they should be in the **sbb** directory.
 The subdirectories should then contain the images to be filtered.
 An example directory structure is as follows:

 * sbb
     * saved_images